🔼The name Izrahite: Summary

 The name Izrah(ite) is almost impossible to explain.
 The definite article ה would demand a noun to follow, but the word יזרח is the active form of the verb זרח (zarah), meaning to rise or shine:

-Really the only way to get away with this name without reverting to the assumption of text errors and sleepy scribes, is to assume that יזרח (izrah) isn't really a name but rather a title of some sort, meaning He Will Shine, or He Shines.
-With the definite article: היזרח would mean The He-Will-Shine.
+Really the only way to get away with this name without reverting to the assumption of text errors and sleepy scribes, is to assume that יזרח (izrah) isn't really a name but rather a title of some sort, meaning He Will Rise.
+With the definite article: היזרח would mean The He-Will-Rise.